lightsofapollo/task-runner/README.md

 var runner = require('isolated-task-runner');

 runner.perform(
-  'myask', /* module to run: use require.resolve to use npm packages */ 1000, /* timeout in ms */
+  require.resolve('myask'), /* module to run: use require.resolve to use npm packages */
+  1000, /* timeout in ms */
   { somedata: true }, /* options to pass to task */
   function(err, result) {